mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 ### Scenarios

-1. Create StaffSectionAssociation for sections created for Course Level Types (A, B, C, D, E, G, N, X, P).
+1. Create StaffSectionAssociation for sections created for each of the 5 sections (Direct Pay PSEO does not get a staff reported).
 Include the following elements:
     - StaffReference.staffUniqueId (FFN)
     - ClassroomPositionDescriptor = 'TOR'
     - SectionReference